 Hitchcock probably loved the twisted psychology and the weird dynamics and especially the disturbing look at marriage.
 In fact, as a companion piece with Mr. & Mrs. Smith the two projects almost go wonderfully hand in hand.
 Hitch at once jumped at the chance to make Before the Fact, though his preferred title was, I think, Johnnie – which RKO rightly hated.

 Hitchcock convinced RKO to hire Samson Raphaelson, frequent collaborator of Ernst Lubitsch, to write the script – along with additional material by Hitch’s assistant Joan Harrison and wife Alma Reville.
-By most accounts the writing and preproduction of the scrip cam about easily.
+By most accounts the writing and preproduction of the script came about easily.
 Hitch claims that RKO forced his hand in changing the ending of the novel to make Cary Grant innocent of murder – but early treatments and memos suggest that Hitch was just as happy to let Johnnie off the hook as anyone.
 Just one more example of Hitchcock rewriting his history to suit his personal mythology.

 When the time came for the actual production of Suspicion, it seems that things went a little bit South for Hitch.
 Even with two wonderful stars in Grant and Fontaine, Hitchcock quickly became bored with the shooting (possibly because the production was all in studio and contained none of his trademark large set pieces or excitement).